velvetkevorkian/website-2021/posts/blog/conceptual-sound-early-sketches-i.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/5704450&amp;color=%23ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true"></iframe>

 This one is based around a repeated loop of a man speaking with additional sounds dropped on top.
-There\'s a sweeping filter on the loop, and there are also a couple of instances of Reaper\'s bundled Avocado glitch generator plugin, which is frankly awesome, and some ping-pong delay to make it a bit more disorientating.
+There's a sweeping filter on the loop, and there are also a couple of instances of Reaper's bundled Avocado glitch generator plugin, which is frankly awesome, and some ping-pong delay to make it a bit more disorientating.
 Again, some synths are triggered by a MIDI trigger on the glitch tracks.
-Here\'s a screen
+Here's a screen
 grab:

 [![SenselessViolenceScreen](https://farm5.static.flickr.com/4152/5039311225_9ff2ed3a48_z.jpg){: